garywill/vimouse/README.md

 There're some known issues.
 Apparently there're many we can do to improve it (open for discussion) :

-- You're not seeing real-time screen change when the keys are shown,  it's actually showing a half-transparent screenshoted image borderless window
 - Algorithm (filtering, recognizing,  parameters... ) .
 If you don't have a high contrast GUI, or some icons or buttons don't have clear contour, it may fail to recognize them.
-- It's better to make it faster
+- It's better to make it faster when using hi-res screens

 ## Other vi / keybinding projects